When to Centralize Or Decentralize Your Supply Chain – And Why to Do Both

 In practice, most companies strike a balance between centralizing and decentralizing to gain the benefits of both.

-Centralizing supply chains by creating a unified data model and connecting systems to a common platform can help to increase resilience.
+Centralizing supply chains by creating a unified data model and connecting systems to a common platform can help increase resilience.

 Decentralizing supply chains also builds resilience, by enabling cross-functional collaboration and action.